gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus activity list
+    -a, --details                    Display more details object id, full date and time, etc.
     -t, --type TYPE                  Activity Type eg. Provisioning, Admin
         --timeframe TIMEFRAME        Timeframe, eg. hour,day,today,yesterday,week,month,3months.
 Default is month
         --start TIMESTAMP            Start date to search for activity, can be used instead of --timeframe.
 Default is a month ago.